Dartmouth EMS offers training opportunities for community members as well as more advanced classes for healthcare providers.

 - Saturday, Oct.
 8 2 – 5 PM

 Emergency Medical Technician Courses:

-Dartmouth EMS will be sponsoring at least one EMT course during the 2016-2017 academic year.
+Dartmouth EMS will be sponsoring two Emergency Medical Technician (EMT) courses during the 2016-2017 academic year.
 One will be a condensed W-EMT course occurring during winterim (late November to mid-December).
-The second may be a course that takes place during the winter and spring terms.
-More than one course will only be put on if there is sufficient interest.
+The second EMT course will take place during the winter and spring terms.

 Registration is open to anyone, including students, faculty, staff, and community members.

 The basic information about the first course is as follows.
 Much more detailed information is included on the information sheet (TKS Wilderness EMT Course Info Sheet) and the poster (TKS WEMT Poster).

 Taught by: The Kane Schools of Wild and Rescue Medicine